Package Download

 Why the package is so small

-The SecureCodingHub SCORM ZIP is intentionally lightweight — typically around fifteen kilobytes.
-It contains only the SCORM manifest, the launch shell, and the bridge script that hands the LMS session over to the live SecureCodingHub platform.
+The SecureCodingHub SCORM ZIP is intentionally lightweight — usually tens of kilobytes rather than the megabytes a packaged-content SCO would weigh.
+It contains only the SCORM manifest, the launch shell (launcher.html), and the bridge script that hands the LMS session over to the live SecureCodingHub platform.
 The actual training content, challenges, code editor, and feedback engine all stream from app.securecodinghub.com.
 Two things follow from that design.

 First, you never have to redistribute a new SCORM package when new challenges, new languages, or content updates ship.
 The LMS continues to point at the same SCO, and the latest content appears the next time a learner launches it.
 Second, security review by the LMS administrator is straightforward: the package is small enough to audit by hand, and the bridge script is the only piece of executable code inside it.